Varaha: Symbolism

 Varaha represents yajna (sacrifice), as the eternal upholder of the earth.
 Varaha is the embodiment of the Supreme Being who brings order amidst chaos in the world by ritual sacrifice.
 Various scriptures reiterate Varaha's identification with sacrifice, comparing his various body parts to implements and participants of a sacrifice.
 According to H.H.
 Wilson, the legend of Varaha symbolizes the resurrection of the earth from sin by sacred rituals.
 Vishnu is identified with sacrifice; Bhatta Bhaskara identifies Varaha with the sutya day in soma sacrifices, when the ritual drink of soma was consumed.
 A theory suggests that Varaha's identification with Sacrifice streams from the early use of a boar as sacrificial animal.

 In royal depictions of Varaha, the icon is interpreted to allude to the Rajasuya sacrifice for royal consecration or Ashvamedha sacrifice to establish to establish sovereignty.
 The Varaha icon describes the role of a warrior king, rescuing goddess earth (kingdom) from a demon who kidnaps her, torments her and the inhabitants.
 It is a symbolism for the battle between right versus wrong, good versus evil, and of someone willing to go to the depths and do what is necessary to rescue the good, the right, the dharma.
 He is the protector of the innocent goddess and the weak who have been imprisoned by the demonic forces.
-The sculpture typically show the symbolic scene of the return of Varaha after he had successfully killed the oppressive demon Hiranyaksha, found and rescued goddess earth (Prithivi, Bhudevi), and the goddess is back safely.
+The sculpture typically show the symbolic scene of the return of Varaha after he had successfully killed the oppressive demon Hiranyaksha, found and rescued goddess earth (Prithivi, Bhumi), and the goddess is back safely.
 Whether in the zoomorphic form or the anthropomorphic form, the victorious hero Varaha is accompanied by sages and saints of Hinduism, all gods including Shiva and Brahma.
 This symbolizes that just warriors must protect the weak and the bearers of all forms of knowledge and that the gods approve of and cheer on the rescue.

 Various holy books state that the boar form was taken to rescue the earth from the primordial waters, as the animal likes to play in the water.
 Wilson speculates that the legend may be an allusion to a deluge or evolution of "lacustrine" mammals in the earth's early history.

 Another theory associates Varaha with tilling of the land for agriculture.
 When the boar tills the land with its tusk in nature, plants sprouts in the spot quickly.
 In the context of agriculture, Roy associates Varaha with the cloud, referring the Vedic etymology of varaha and similar to the Germanic association of the pig with "cloud, thunder and storm".
 The boar, as the cloud, ends the demon of summer or drought.

 Various theories associate the Orion constellation with Varaha; though the constellation is also associated with other deities.
 In autumn, Vishnu or Prajapati (the Sun) enters the southern hemisphere (equated with the netherworld or the ocean), while returns as Orion, the boar, on the spring equinox.

 In the Vaikuntha Chaturmurti icon when associated with the Chaturvyuha concept, Varaha is associated with the hero Aniruddha and energy.